mobashgr/WeLT/README.md

-# WeLT: Weighted Loss Trainer for handling the Class Imbalance
+# WeLT: Improving Biomedical Fine-tuned Pre-trained Language Models with Cost-sensitive Learning
 Authors: Ghadeer Mobasher*, Olga Krebs, Wolfgang Müller, and Michael Gertz

 [For transperancy, all the :hugs: models are publicaly avaliable as a result of our expiremental work on HuggingFaceHub](https://huggingface.co/mobashgr)